Off the Beaten Path: Modifying Your Towable RV for Rougher Roads

 You’ll want to choose tires for your travel trailer that can handle the terrain you’re navigating.
 Mud and all-terrain tires are two options, according to Pep Boys, which adds that mud tires typically have larger treads with deeper gaps to grip uneven terrain.
 All-terrain tires typically have closer treads, as they’re designed to provide better traction on paved roads.
 With all-terrain tires, look for ones with the Winter Tire Traction rating (“snowflake-on-mountain” symbol) on the tire’s sidewall, and make sure the tire’s construction is durable enough to resist tearing, cuts and punctures, according to the site.

-It’s also important to make sure your tires are inflated properly, according to the Recreational Vehicle Safety and Education Foundation.
+It’s also important to make sure your tires are inflated properly, according to Trailer Life Magazine.
 Check the tire pressure on your RV before you hit the road, as making sure tires are inflated to the correct levels is essential for helping tire performance, the vehicle’s handling and maximizing tire life.

 Add a Generator